 Artists are responsible for providing all booth structures, racks, tables, chairs, display units, and other fixtures suitable for outdoor use and constructed to withstand crowds and wind.
 Artists are responsible for ensuring that their tent and its accompanying structures are properly secured especially in the case of rain or wind.
 All tents/structures must be secured by substantial weights.

 Please remember to charge 7% sales tax on all your sales.
 The State of Mississippi requires the Ridgeland Tourism Commission to collect and remit all artist sales taxes.
-You will be given a short tax form on Sunday, May 8.
-Please complete the form and remit your tax payment to the designated festival representative, Karen Vance, beginning at 3:30 pm on Sunday, May 8.
+A short tax form will be included in your check in packet.
+Please complete the form and remit your tax payment to the designated festival representative, Karen Vance, beginning at 3:00 pm on Sunday, May 7.
 As previously mentioned, there is a 7% sales tax in Ridgeland, Mississippi.
 You can pay with cash or check.
 All checks must be made payable to the Ridgeland Fine Arts Festival.

 Artists must be present during the entire festival and must personally staff their exhibit space.
 No spouses, agents, dealers, or representatives may attend in place of the artist.
 Artists who sell their entire body of work must remain with their booths for the duration of the festival.
 Artists who break down displays or depart before closing time on any day of the festival will not be allowed to return the following day or to future shows unless proof of an emergency is presented.